h7b/h7b-dendron-netlify/vault/notes.reading.tax-investors-us.income-tax-us.md

 The standard deduction for state income taxes in California is $4,803 (single or married filing separately) and $9,606 (married filing jointly, qualifying widow/er or head of household).

+California does not have a lower rate for qualified dividends.
+All dividends are taxed as ordinary income. [^5]

 Regardless of filing status, an additional 1% tax applies to income exceeding $1 million.

 If your California residency type is *Resident*, California taxes all income from all sources inside and outside California.